USCIS NTA Policy Starts Oct 1, 2018 – i485, i539 – H4 Visa affected

-CBP and USCIS also have the authorities to go for such NTA in very limited cases of immigration violations like criminal offenses.
+Before this policy change, ICE was the primary authority to issue such NTA.
+CBP and USCIS also had the authorities to go for such NTA in very limited cases of immigration violations like criminal offenses.

 Now, the visa denial has been added as criteria to go for NTA by USCIS directly without going through ICE.

-USCIS can issue NTA (deportation proceedings) for Non-immigrants who’s application for a visa extension or change of status, a green card, or citizenship application is denied and they are deemed to present unlawfully in US.
+USCIS can issue NTA for people who’s application for a visa extension or change of status, a green card, or citizenship application is denied and their status becomes unlawful in the US.

 Your unlawful presence starts the day your visa is denied by USCIS in case your i94 has already expired.

-Whats if I receive NTA after my H1B extension has been denied?
+NTA issued after my H1B extension has been denied?

-But, now, if the NTA is issued by USCIS for you, you have the obligation to stay in US and appear in immigration court proceedings.
+If the NTA is issued by USCIS for you, you have the obligation to stay in the US and appear in immigration court proceedings.

-Or at-least hire a lawyer and appear in court on your behalf if you decide to leave the US.
+Or at least hire a lawyer (Attorney) to appear in immigration court on your behalf if you decide to leave the US.

-NTA issued and you depart US and fail to appear in immigration court?
+NTA issued, departed US – fail to appear in immigration court?

 A simple H1B visa extension denial after i94 expiry can lead to NTA and if your failure to appear in court will lead to the issuance of the forceful deportation order against you.

-Failure to appear also carries a 5 year ban on re-entry to US!
+It also carries a 5-year ban on re-entry to the US.

-Staying in US after H1B visa denial is counted as ‘Unlawful Presence’
+Staying in US after H1B visa denial = ‘Unlawful Presence’

 This tricky situation is going to result in a big trouble for an H1B worker or any visa holder.

 You are working on H1B visa after your i94 expiry and H1B extension has been filed before i94 expiry.
 You are legally allowed by USCIS to work and stay in US up-to 240 days.